Caroline Slade: Early years

-Slade was born Caroline Jennings Beach on October 7, 1886 in Minneapolis, Minnesota, the daughter of John Hartwell Beach, an accountant, and Gertrude Lee Pease.
+Slade was born Caroline Jennings Beach on October 7, 1886, in Minneapolis, Minnesota, to Gertrude Lee Pease and accountant John Hartwell Beach.
 When she was seven, her family moved to Saratoga Springs, New York.
-Her father then entered government service and around the year 1900 moved to the Philippines, leaving behind Caroline and her younger brother, John Lee, to live with relatives in Saratoga Springs.
+Her father then entered government service and around the year 1900 moved to the Philippines, leaving Caroline and her younger brother John Lee with relatives in Saratoga Springs.

 In the early 1900s, Beach attended Skidmore College.
-It was during this time frame she met her future husband John Albert Slade (b.
+During this time she met her future husband John Albert Slade (b.
 April 14, 1882), a lawyer and Skidmore lecturer.
 They married October 27, 1906.

 Soon thereafter Slade took employment as a Saratoga County social welfare worker, a position she held for many years.
 During her career, she helped organize the Saratoga County Board of Child Welfare and was its first executive director.
 She also served as an advisor to the Saratoga Children’s Court, doing probation and social work.

 Writing career

 Slade shifted her focus from active social work to writing after she retired from welfare work in 1933.
-At that time, she was already a published author, having written stories and articles for national publications.
-In 1929, Slade was honored with an O. Henry Award for her short story “Mrs. Sabin,” which appeared in the publication Plain Talk.
+At that time, she had written stories and articles for national publications.
+In 1929, she was honored with an O. Henry Award for her short story “Mrs. Sabin,” which appeared in the publication Plain Talk.

 In 1936, when Slade was 50, her first book Sterile Sun was published.
-Due to the nature of the main storyline—an account of a “wayward girl” who slips into prostitution—the publisher Vanguard Press printed a disclaimer on the dust jacket: “STERILE SUN is issued in a special edition, the sale of which is limited to physicians, psychiatrists, sociologists, social workers, educators and other persons having a professional interest in the problems of adolescence.”
+The nature of the main storyline—an account of a “wayward girl” who slips into prostitution—compelled the publisher Vanguard Press to print a disclaimer on the dust jacket: “STERILE SUN is issued in a special edition, the sale of which is limited to physicians, psychiatrists, sociologists, social workers, educators and other persons having a professional interest in the problems of adolescence.”

 Slade’s next book, The Triumph of Willie Pond, published in 1940, tells of the poverty and misfortune of a lower-class family and the struggles of its principal breadwinner, the titular Willie Pond.
 It has been described as “an intensely moving book” and “an unforgiving attack on the irrationalities and injustices of existing social welfare policies.”

-A year later, Job’s House (1941) was published, an account of a poor but earnest old couple who have lived by the rules, but face, due to misfortune, having to turn to public assistance and the prospect of losing their long-time home.
+A year later, Job’s House (1941) was published: an account of a poor but earnest old couple who have lived by the rules, but now misfortune is forcing them to turn to public assistance and the prospect of losing their long-time home.